jlongland/LearningTracker/README.md

 ## Step 3: Integration on edX.
 The code in the folder `edX integration` is inserted into edX as JavaScript script in a Raw HTML component on the MOOC pages.
 The Learning Tracker script is loaded as an external script from the server through HTTPS requests.
 The HTTPS request parameters are the anonymous ID of the learners and the week for which data is requested.

-##Step 4: Server backend
-The server backend is implemented as a Tomcat servlet that receives HTTPS requests and responds with the generated Learning Tracker script as a string.
-The data is stored in a mySQL database and updated weekly.